TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab3.md

 1. Provide the file name as the root node label.
 In `outline.str`: import, command/control click and study `libspoofax/term/origin` for a suitable strategy.

 2. Outline the main method as a subnode of the main class.
-You need to change this strategy in the `minijava.str` file:
+You need to change this strategy in the `outline.str` file:

     ```
     outline := <custom-label-outline(to-outline-label, to-outline-node)> ast